 Primary Storage Secondary Storage Primary storage can be directly addressed by the CPU, like ROM and RAM.
 Secondary storage cannot be ad- dressed directly.
 Instead, the I/O controller must fetch the data for the CPU, and only then is the data visiblnne to the CPU.
+Primary storage does not have to be loaded somewhere before it can be put into the CPU.
 The data from secondary storage must be loaded into RAM first, then is it accessible to the CPU.